smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 The HMI should return interior vehicle data that corresponds to the requested module (`moduleId` + `moduleType`).

-The HMI should send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+The HMI should send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.

 During the data resumption process, SDL sends GetInteriorVehicleData(subscribe=true) request to the HMI and stores data received from the HMI in cache.